imzqqq/chat/website/spec/content/_index.md

 (usually 1 version), it is eligible for removal from the specification with another MSC.

-Implementations of Chat are required to implement deprecated functionality of the specification, though when the functionality is later removed then the implementation is welcome to drop support (if they don't advertise support for a version which includes deprecated functionality).
+Implementations of Matrix are required to implement deprecated functionality of the specification, though when the functionality is later removed then the implementation is welcome to drop support (if they don't advertise support for a version which includes deprecated functionality).
 For